 Design in practice

-Helps design stream-only systems without duplicating batch and stream logic.
+Helps design one streaming path without duplicating batch and stream logic.

 Decision quality